nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-PlanEase detects that no fields are provided for the edit.
+The given event index is invalid.

     - 1a1.
 PlanEase shows an error message.

   Use case ends.

 - 1b.
-PlanEase detects the event name is empty or invalid.
+PlanEase detects that no fields are provided for the edit.

     - 1b1.
 PlanEase shows an error message.

   Use case ends.

 - 1c.
-PlanEase detects that the datetime range or format is not valid.
+PlanEase detects the event name is empty or invalid.

     - 1c1.
 PlanEase shows an error message.

   Use case ends.

 - 1d.
-PlanEase detects that the User has used invalid prefix(es).
+PlanEase detects that the datetime range or format is not valid.

     - 1d1.
 PlanEase shows an error message.

   Use case ends.

 - 1e.
+PlanEase detects that the User has used invalid prefix(es).

+    - 1e1.
+PlanEase shows an error message.

+  Use case ends.

+- 1f.
 PlanEase detects that event already exists.

-    - 1e1.
+    - 1f1.
 PlanEase shows an error message.

   Use case ends.